ShehaniHettiarachchi/DotHunter/README.md

 # DotHunter
-This is a individual assignment of OOP module in year 2 semester 1
+This is an individual assignment of OOP module in year 2 semester 1